 On Monday, Goldberg Law PC, a Los Angeles-based law firm specializing in shareholder rights, announced that as a result of the SEC review, it was launching an investigation into “whether Axon and certain of its officers and/or directors violated federal securities laws.”

 Axon, which until April was known as Taser Enterprise, has been embroiled in controversy over its electrical weapons for over a decade.
-Last month, Reuters published the largest study to date of legal cases involving the company’s signature weapons, finding them to be linked with far more deaths than Axon has previously acknowledged.
+Last month, Reuters published the largest study to date of legal cases involving the company’s signature weapons.

 Body cameras and software have lately become a much larger business focus amid a wave of public demand for more police oversight and a growing demand by cops for data storage and evidence management.
 Axon, which reported a profit of $17 million last year, still makes most of its money from weapons, but cameras and software are growing much faster, with $66 million in sales last year.